cal-itp/data-infra/warehouse/scripts/templates/ci_report.md

 Warehouse report 📦

+{% if new_models or changed_incremental_models %}
 ### Checks/potential follow-ups

+ Checks indicate the following action items may be necessary.
-{% if new_models %}
+{% if new_models -%}

-* All new models have a surrogate primary key that is tested to be not-null and unique
+- [ ] For new models, do they all have a surrogate primary key that is tested to be not-null and unique?

-{% endif %}
+{%- endif %}
-{% if changed_incremental_models %}
+{% if changed_incremental_models -%}

-* Full refresh as a follow-up action item
+- [ ] For changed incremental models, does the PR description identify whether a full refresh is needed for these tables?
+{%- endif %}
 {% endif %}